UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/export_DNA.png)

-A few default options are available.
+The Python scripting library gives more control than the web interface for controlling what is exported.
+In the web interface, a few default options are available.
 For example, to create an Excel spreadsheet that can be used to order staples from the synthesis company IDT in 96-well plates, with strands sorted by the positions of their 5' ends (in "column major" order, meaning first all the left-most staples in order from top to bottom, the the ones to the left of those, then to the left of those, etc.), choose these options:

 ![](images/idt_plate_options.png)